Ameobea/paper_parser/README.md

 ### Installation
 This program requires python; developed and tested using python 2.7.6

 To install, simply run the command `git clone https://github.com/Ameobea/paper_parser.git` and then navigate to paper_parser directory that is created.
 Then follow the instructions for each of the dependencies below to install them.
-Finally, create three empty directories in the project root titled `input`, `out`, and `split`.

 ### Execution
 To run the processing script, fill the input directoy with pdfs to be processed.
 Then edit the `terms.txt` file and add, one per line, keywords that you'd like the tool to search for.
 Then, execute the `run.sh` script and the files will automatically be processed.
 This will automatically clear the old data out of the `out` and `split` directories.
 You can view the results in `results.txt`.